hcicenter-research/svetluska2016/crowdsoucing_accessibility_attributes/hi-fi/README.md

-High-fidelity prototype source code implemented using HTML, JS with help of Framework7 v.
-1.5.4 (https://framework7.io).
+High-fidelity prototype source code implemented using HTML, JS with help of Framework7 v 1.5.4 (https://framework7.io – download and copy to project root).